Aims and objectives

 Correspondence should be sent to: firstname.lastname@example.org

-The Editorial team consists of the Editor, Deputy Editor, and two publication staff.
-The Editorial team is supported by an Editorial advisory board.
+The editorial team consists of the editor, deputy editor, and a designer.
+The editorial team is supported by an Editorial Advisory Board (EAB).

 Editor: Cindy Toms